People & Planet: A Common Destiny

 OUR PATH

-Our strategy, through participatory methodologies, directs its attention to the mobilization of European youngsters and calls them to become key actors in the development and dissemination of campaigns about sustainability.
-This mobilization strategy also takes into account the role of local decision-makers as key actors in the dissemination of sustainable values among their citizens.
+Through participatory methodologies, our strategy, targets the mobilization of European youngsters and calls them to become key actors in the development and dissemination of campaigns about sustainability.
+This mobilization strategy also takes into account the role of local decision-makers as key actors in promoting sustainable values among their citizens.

-The project will benefit multimedia tools and social media for the contact with the youth and will use methodological techniques suitable for trainings with Local Authorities personnel.
-The process for building the widespread campaign will take into consideration all the information gathered and conclusions taken from previous projects on these topics and from contributions of the partners’ experience.
+The project will benefit multimedia tools and social media for the contact with young people and will use methodological techniques suitable for trainings with Local Authorities staff.
+The process for building the widespread campaign will take into consideration all the information gathered, and conclusions taken from previous projects on these topics, in addition to contributions of the partners’ experience.

 OUR IMPACT

-Implementation of a pan-European awareness campaign named #WaterOfTheFuture focusing on the challenges and behaviours related to climate change, that plans to influence 59 million European youth citizens and will be implemented in 8 EU member-states and a structured and sustainable coalition of Local Authorities and Civil Society Organisations from 8 EU member-states and Cape Verde that will work together towards the information and mobilization of its citizens regarding climate change and sustainable life-styles.
+Implementation of a pan-European awareness campaign named #WaterOfTheFuture focusing on the challenges and behaviours related to climate change, that plans to influence 59 million European youth citizens and will be implemented in 8 EU member-states.
+And reinforcement of a structured and sustainable coalition of Local Authorities and Civil Society Organisations from 8 EU member-states and Cape Verde that will work together towards the information and mobilization of its citizens regarding climate change and sustainable lifestyles.

-The European Commission’s Development Education and Awareness Raising Programme (DEAR) supports projects that engage the European Union public in worldwide issues of social, economic, and environmental development.
+The Development Education and Awareness Raising Programme (DEAR) of the European Commission supports projects that engage the European Union public in worldwide issues of social, economic, and environmental development.

 THE CAMPAIGN